-On February 10, 2009, Secured Diversified Investment, Ltd ("SDI"), a publicly held Nevada Corporation, entered into a Share Exchange Agreement with Galaxy Gaming, Inc. In connection with the closing of the Share Exchange Agreement, SDI obtained 100% of the issued and outstanding shares of Galaxy Gaming, Inc., and Galaxy Gaming, Inc. became a wholly-owned subsidiary (the "Share Exchange").
-Also pursuant to the terms of SDI's Bankruptcy Plan ("the Plan"), all of SDI's outstanding debt obligations (other than administrative expenses related to chapter 11 case) have been discharged in exchange for its issuance of new common stock on a pro rata basis to its creditors.
+On February 10, 2009, Secured Diversified Investment, Ltd ("SDI"), a publicly held Nevada corporation, entered into a Share Exchange Agreement with Galaxy Gaming, Inc., then a privately held Nevada corporation.
+In connection with the closing of the Share Exchange Agreement, SDI obtained 100% of the issued and outstanding shares of Galaxy Gaming, Inc., and Galaxy Gaming, Inc. became a wholly-owned subsidiary (the "Share Exchange").
+Also pursuant to the terms of SDI's Bankruptcy Plan ("the Plan"), all of SDI's outstanding debt obligations (other than administrative expenses related to chapter 11 case) were discharged in exchange for its issuance of new common stock on a pro rata basis to its creditors.